Oliver Twist Chapter 13 Summary

-"Reverts to the Merry Old Gentleman and his Youthful Friends, Through Whom a New Acquaintance is Introduced to the Intelligent Reader, and Connected with whom Various Pleasant Matters are Related Appertaining to this History"
+"Some New Acquaintances are Introduced to the Intelligent Reader, Connected with whom Various Pleasant Matters are Related, Appertaining to this History"

-Fagin doesn’t much care for Sikes, saying that he’s a "covetous, avaricious, in-sa-ti-a-ble old fence" (13.32), or for mentioning that he occasionally "blabs" (13.36) on his gang-members, so he interrupts Sikes, and gives him a drink (with a look in his eye like he’d like to poison the glass).
+- Fagin doesn’t much care for Sikes, saying that he’s a "covetous, avaricious, in-sa-ti-a-ble old fence" (13.32).
+And for mentioning that he occasionally "blabs" on his gang-members, so he interrupts Sikes, and gives him a drink (with a look in his eye like he’d like to poison the glass) (13.36).

 - Fagin says that he’s afraid Oliver will say something that will get them all in trouble.

 - Sikes agrees, and looks rather pleased at the thought of Fagin getting into trouble.